OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B02.md

 #### Step 2: Enable Teams application uploads

 By default, end users can't upload Teams applications directly; instead an administrator needs to upload them into the enterprise app catalog.
-In this step you will enable direct uploads to make developement easier and allow installation directly from the Teams user interface.
+In this step you will enable direct uploads to make development easier and allow installation directly from the Teams user interface.

   a.
-In the left panel of the admin center, click "Show all" to open up the entire navigation
+In the left panel of the admin center, select "Show all" to open up the entire navigation

   ![M365 Admin](../Assets/01-005-M365Admin.png)

-  When the panel opens, click Teams to open the Microsoft Teams admin center.
+  When the panel opens, select Teams to open the Microsoft Teams admin center.

   ![M365 Admin](../Assets/01-006-M365Admin2.png)

   b.
 In the left of the Microsoft Teams admin center, open the Teams apps accordion 1️⃣ and select Setup Policies 2️⃣.
 You will see a list of App setup policies.
-Click the Global (Org-wide default) policy 3️⃣.
+Select the Global (Org-wide default) policy 3️⃣.

   ![Teams admin](../Assets/01-007-TeamsAdmin1.png)